 4. You will maximize your potential and creative output: A success-driven mindset opens the portal to our creative potential.
 When we give ourselves the freedom to build a life based on what feels right for us, we feel free to express our creativity.
 For example, an adult who grew up hearing a parent tell them that there’s no scope for a career in art would be unlikely to channel their artistry compared to someone who was encouraged to explore their talent.

 According to a study done by nurses who spent time with dying patients, the number one regret of the dying was wishing that they had the courage to live a life true to themselves and not what others expected of them.
-Besides being a somber reminder of the inevitable end, it’s also an inspiration to take hold of the wheel and steer our lives it in the direction that will bring us joy.
+Besides being a somber reminder of the inevitable end, it’s also an inspiration to take hold of the wheel and steer our lives it in the direction that feels right for us.

-This is your life, and only you can make it as spectacular as possible!
+This is your life, and only you have the power to make it spectacular!

 All my best on your journey,